 If the brown spots are caused by overwatering, you can correct the problem by reducing the amount of water you are giving the plant.
 Allow the soil to dry out completely between waterings.

-If the brown spots are caused by underwatering, you can correct the problem by watering the plant more frequently.
+n spots are caused by underwatering, you can correct the problem by watering the plant more frequently.
 Make sure that the soil is moist all the way through, but not soggy.

 If the brown spots are caused by too much sun, you can move the plant to a location with less direct sunlight.